Here's What Burrard Skytrain Station Will Look Like After 2 Year Closure (PHOTOS)

 The Upgrades

-Because the station is very a number of upgrades are needed to meet the demands and handle the amount of people accessing the area.
+Translink reports a number of upgrades are needed to meet the station’s growing demands and to handle the amount of people accessing the area.
 As such the upgrades will include:

 - doubling the number of escalators and elevators